 Whisk together all ingredients for the vinaigrette and set aside.

 Spread cubes of bread onto a baking sheet.
-Drizzle with olive oil.
-Baked in a preheated oven for 15-20 minutes until golden all around.
+Bake in a preheated oven for 15-20 minutes until golden all around.
 Remove from oven and allow to cool.

 In a large bowl, mix tomatoes, cucumber, peppers, red onion, basil, and capers.
 Add the bread cubes and toss with the vinaigrette.
 Season with salt and pepper.